rhayes777/PyAutoFit/docs/overview/the_basics.rst

 .. note::

-    You may be wondering where the priors above come from. **PyAutoFit** allows a user to set up configuration files that define the default priors on every model parameter, to ensure that priors are defined in a consistent and concise way.
-More information on configuration files is provided in the next overview and the cookbooks.
+    **PyAutoFit** supports the use of configuration files defining the default priors on every model parameter, which is how the priors above were set.
+This allows the user to set up default priors in a consistent and concise way, but with a high level of customization and extensibility.
+The use of config files to set up default behaviour is described in the `configs cookbook <https://pyautofit.readthedocs.io/en/latest/cookbooks/configs.html>`_.

 The model has a total of 3 parameters: